ermakovich/pptr-mock-server/api.md

 -   `baseApiUrl` **[string][17]** Base api url.
 By default all requests matching base api url are responded with 200 status and empty body, but you will see a warning in output.
 -   `onRequest` **function (PuppeteerRequest)** Optional callback to be executed for any unhandled request.
-By default requests are aborted.
+By default requests are aborted if this callback is not provided or returns falsy.
 -   `onAppRequest` **function (PuppeteerRequest)** Optional callback to be executed for any unhandled app request, i.e. request matching `baseAppUrl` option.
-By default requests are continued.
+By default requests are continued if this callback is not provided or returns falsy.
 -   `onApiRequest` **function (PuppeteerRequest)** Optional callback to be executed for any unhandled api request, i.e. request matching `baseApiUrl` option.
-By default requests are responded with `200 OK {}` for convenience.
+By default requests are responded with `200 OK {}` for convenience if this callback is not provided or returns falsy.

 ## MockRequest